Twentysix26/Red-Docs/red/red_install_windows.md

 description: A guide for installing Red on Windows
 ---

-> Disclaimer: If you modify tracked files (like .py) and then try to update, it might cause a conflict and the update process will fail.
-Modify any file at your risk.

 ### Software
 {% include callout.html content="**Important**: Remember to do the following!<br/><br/>Select 'Add Python to path'<br/>Select 'Use Git from the Windows Command Prompt'<br/>*See the screenshots for more information*" type="info" %}
 - [Install Python](https://www.python.org/downloads/).
 Red **needs** 3.5.0 or superior.